Substitute (association football): Procedure

+For lower non-leagues, amateur leagues and social leagues sanctioned by private football organisers in many countries, unlimited substitutions are allowed in each game.

+Substitution opportunities

+Following the introduction of five substitutions in matches, "substitution opportunities" were established to avoid time-wasting and disruption to the game.
+Each team is given only three windows (opportunities) during a match to make their five substitutions.
+For competitions allowing an additional substitution in extra time, each team will have one additional substitution opportunity (any unused substitution opportunities from regular time will carry over to extra time).
+Substitutions made at half-time, before the start of extra time, and at half-time in extra time do not count towards a team's substitution opportunities.
+When both teams make a substitution simultaneously, it counts as a used substitution opportunity for both teams.
+Multiple substitutions (and requests) made by a team during the same stoppage in play count as one used substitution opportunity.

 Concussion substitute

 In October 2019, the International Football Association Board (IFAB) began discussing the use of additional substitutions for players who are suspected to have sustained a concussion during a match.
 Earlier in the year, the chairman of FIFA's medical committee, Michel D'Hooghe, said the body was open to discussing concussion substitutions.
 UEFA had also called for FIFA and IFAB to allow for temporary substitutes for suspected head injuries.
 The idea had been previously discussed by the FIFA Executive Committee five years earlier.
 However, the prevailing view was that the rule would hurt football's "universality", as it would be difficult to replicate on a grassroots level, and could be exploited to waste time and/or gain an additional substitution.

 In 2014, UEFA introduced a rule to allow referees to stop matches for up to three minutes to assess head injuries, with players only allowed to return after the team doctor could confirm the player's fitness to carry on.
 The three-minute rule was similarly adopted at the 2018 FIFA World Cup.
 The change came following high-profile head injuries at the 2014 FIFA World Cup, and calls by FIFPro for FIFA to review its concussion protocol.